braincore/hai-cli/README.md

   tasks are namespaced by a username to avoid duplicates and confusion.
 - `version` - Must be a [semantic version](https://semver.org/) (semver).
 - `description` - Explain what the task is for.
 Helps for task search.
+- `unlisted` - Hides the task from search and your /whois profile.
 - `steps` - Every step is something you could have typed yourself into the CLI.
   At the conclusion of the steps, the user takes over with the context fully populated.